harthsw/www.harth-lang.org/content/post/names-identities.md

 # Scope

-The `Scope` of a "Binding" would need to be modelled.
+The `Scope` of a "Binding" would need to be modeled.
 The semantic analysis phase would need to build the definition scopes (packages, classes, functions) during analysis.